Siakam, VanVleet help Raptors hold off Hawks

 Siakam, at 6-foot-9, 230 pounds, turned in another impressive performance, hurting the Hawks with mid-range jumpers and 3s.
 He has scored at least 30 in six games, one more than he had last season.

-Norman Powell added 20 points for defending champion Toronto in its third straight win.
+Norman Powell added 20 points for Toronto, which earned its third straight win.

 Young had 30 points, 10 rebounds and 10 assists in his second career triple-double, but Atlanta dropped its sixth straight game.
 The dynamic second-year guard hit two 3-pointers from 30-plus feet.